Here’s the thing about “Good Drivers”: There are none.

 Additionally, I have worked out problems while driving.

-This typically happens after a bad day at work in which a coworker has treated me unfairly or a customer has been a shit head.
+This typically happens after a bad day at work in which a coworker has treated me unfairly or a customer has been rude.
 It only takes one of these particularly bad encounters to affect me negatively for the rest of the day.

 The therapy usually consists of reliving the scene, but this time I sternly bark obscenities at the coworker or customer who angered me.
 I am able to vent my frustrations in an imaginary scene of rage in which I make clever jabs at their personality, appearance, or hygiene, all while making solidly pointed arguments as to why they suck.
 If I miss a thing or two, I go back and do it again.